Ma1achy/Bouncer/README.md

 # Bouncer

-An implementation of C++ style access levels, friend relationships, and inheritance semantics for Python with automatic implicit access control based on naming conventions.

-## Overview

 Bouncer is an access control system that provides fine-grained security and encapsulation for Python classes.
 It implements true C++ semantics including public, protected, and private access levels, friend relationships, and inheritance-based access control with automatic detection of access levels based on method naming conventions.

 ### Key Features